 What is PaaS?
 Platform as a service 101

-Platform as a service (PaaS) is a cloud computing model that provides developers with a ready-made platform for building, deploying, and managing their applications.
+Platform as a service (PaaS) is a cloud computing model that provides developers with a ready-made platform for building, deploying and managing their applications.

 What is PaaS?

-Platform as a service (PaaS) is a cloud computing model in which a vendor supplies a development and deployment environment for building and deploying software applications.
+PaaS is a cloud computing model in which a vendor supplies a development and deployment environment for building and deploying software applications.

 Put simply, you “rent” a platform that has everything you need for creating cloud-based applications.
 Developers can use PaaS to build anything from lightweight mobile apps to powerful, complex enterprise applications.